4rlenrey/Notes/README.md

 ## Read before using
 ---

 Do not use it if you want to get good by reading it!
 I am pretty sure that skill comes mostly with practice.
 This note making process was my way of practice :).
 This is not a place where beginner coders learn it's just a collection of my notes.
-I'm not a proffesional writer nor a teacher nor native english speaker, so so it might contain some false information, bad coding practice and english grammar issues.
+I'm not a professional writer nor a teacher nor native english speaker, so so it might contain some false information, bad coding practice and english grammar issues.

 ## What is this thing?
 ---